firozkhan18/technologies-notes/FAQ-React-300.md

 Then JSX gets transpiled to a React.createElement() function tree: const Button = ({ onLogin }) =>
   React.createElement('div', { id: 'login-btn', onClick: onLogin }, 'Login');

+- **Element:** A plain object describing what should appear in the UI.
+For example, `<div>Hello</div>` is an element.
+- **Component:** A function or class that optionally accepts inputs (props) and returns a React element describing what should appear on the screen.
+Components can be reused and are more complex than elements.

 **[⬆ Back to Top](#table-of-contents)**

 ## How to create components in React?